unrealcv/synthetic-computer-vision/README.md

 See also: http://riemenschneider.hayko.at/vision/dataset/index.php?filter=+synthetic

-# 1. Image dataset
+**Click publication to jump to the paper title, detailed information such as code and project page will be provided together with pdf file.**

-Click publication to jump to the paper title, detailed information such as code and project page will be provided together with pdf file.
+## 1. Image dataset

 | Name          | Publication                         |
 |:--------------|:------------------------------------|